Great Depression - Impacts on the Working Class

 As mining companies and paper mills dismissed workers and reduced salaries, fishers watched their profits disappear.
 Between 1929 and 1936, Newfoundland and Labrador’s fish exports sank from $16 million to $7.3 million.
 Even in the best of times the country’s fishers found it difficult to make ends meet, but the situation became desperate as prices for dried cod tumbled throughout the 1930s.
 Many fishers were continuously indebted to merchants who loaned them gear, food, and other supplies on credit and took their catch as payment.
 Some went into such deep debt that merchants refused to give them any more supplies on credit.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 03.02.011), QE II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 03.02.011), Queen Elizabeth II Library, Memorial University, St. John’s, NL.

 The Depression also forced other companies and industries to introduce cutbacks, making it almost impossible for unemployed workers to obtain jobs elsewhere.
 The government laid off close to one third of its civil servants during the Depression and imposed wage reductions on the rest.
 The postal service suffered heavy losses as approximately 300 offices closed across the country.
 Seasonal employment in Canada or the United States also disappeared as the Depression took its toll in those countries as well.
 Many Newfoundlanders and Labradorians already working abroad had to return home after losing their jobs; this exacerbated the country’s already sizeable unemployment problem.